Rakshithsety/pdf-read-aloud/README.md

 Control the speech speed with a slider (range: 100–300 words per minute)

-It's a handy tool for visually impaired users, language learners, or anyone who prefers listening over reading
+It's a handy tool for anyone who prefers listening over reading and supports in english